 WILLIAM L. Hurlock

-Bill Hurlock, the managing partner of Mueller Law, is a trial attorney specializing in litigating False Claims Act (qui tam), product liability, commercial litigation and mass tort cases.
+Bill Hurlock, the managing partner of Mueller Law’s New Jersey and New York offices, is a trial attorney specializing in litigating False Claims Act (qui tam), product liability, commercial litigation and mass tort cases.
 Hurlock is experienced in all aspects of litigation, arbitration, mediation and appeals.
 In addition, he represents clients in class action and national mass tort multi-district cases.
 He served as the lead attorney in several health care False Claims Act cases that have resulted in significant recoveries on the United States’ behalf and represents individual relators as part of these lawsuits.
 He also successfully obtained releases of wrongly incarcerated inmates in pro bono matters.

 While in Washington, D.C., Hurlock served on the staffs of three offices of independent counsel: David M. Barret, investigating allegations concerning the United States Secretary of Housing and Urban Development, where he served as a federal prosecutor; James C. McKay, investigating allegations concerning the United States Attorney General; and Donald C. Smaltz, investigating allegations concerning the United States Secretary of Agriculture.
 He also worked for a United States Congressman and a Member of Parliament in the British House of Commons.